iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators Introduction.md

 ---
+### **Surjectivity of Maximally Monotone Operators**

+[Minty's Theorem, The Surjectivity Theorem](Minty's%20Theorem,%20The%20Surjectivity%20Theorem.md) asserts the equivalence of surjectivity of $I + T$ for a maximal monotone operator.

+---
 ### **Illustrative Examples for Max Monotone, Monotone Operators**

 We discuss some examples that can illsutrate the properties of a maximal monotone, or a maximally monotone operators.